The prototype of healthcare companies in India is changing.

 Currently, India is the second-most populated country in the world.
-But, 20% of the global disease burden is in India.
+And 20% of the global disease burden is in India itself.
 Also, infant mortality rates and maternal mortality rates are high in India.
-The Internet of Things (IoT) healthcare companies has the potential to transform our healthcare system into an efficient, integrated, and patient-centric system.
+The Internet of Things (IoT) based healthcare companies have the potential to transform our healthcare system into an efficient, integrated, and patient-centric system.

 The Internet of Things (IoT) has got the attention of everyone in India.
 The Indian government announced that it plans to make a $15 billion IoT market in the country.
 Medical Council of India reported that the doctor-patient ratio is 1: 1674 in India.
 In this situation, IoT can be a great leveler.

 Spectral Insights is a technology company providing solutions and systems to solve the challenges in the healthcare industry.
 The company was co-founded by Prasanth, Dipankar Das, Sumit Nath, Raghubansh Gupta, and Suhash Gerald in 2016.
 They have created a platform that provides innovative imaging, advanced analytics (AI/ML), and digital microscopy for hospitals, pharma R&D, and clinical laboratories.
 The headquarters of the company is situated in Bengaluru, Karnataka.

 The company operates with the pathology department to give any time access to high-quality digital slide images (blood smear, biopsies, TB, pap smear, etc.).
 Also, it offers a comprehensive suite of analytical tools to their clients that improve accuracy, and objectivity.
 Spectral Insight is a multi-faceted platform with spectroscopy, optics, artificial intelligence, algorithms, data management, visualization, and cloud computing.

 Forus Health is founded by a group of engineers in 2010.
 It is a medical technology startup with a goal to eliminate avoidable blindness.
 Over the years, they have developed technology solutions to increase affordability and access to eye care.
 The first product of the company is 3nethra classic.
 It is a portable and compact non-mydriatic fundus camera used for taking digital images of the anterior (cornea) and posterior (retina) segments of the eye.